 “Data, and the ability to analyze data, is the new source of authority.
 If you have a problem in life, whether it is what to study, whom to marry or whom to vote for, you don’t ask God above or your feelings inside, you ask Google or Facebook.
 If they have enough data on you, and enough computing power, they know what you feel already and why you feel that way.
 Based on that, they can allegedly make much better decisions on your behalf than you can on your own.”

 Indeed it has become our pre-requisite to rely on our computers and smartphones to guide and instruct us through our daily lives.
-And with each occasion that we input our questions and thoughts into the system we create packaged and polished summary of our inner most concerns and objectives that is stored and filed.
+And with each occasion that we input our questions and thoughts into the system, we create a packaged and polished summary of our innermost concerns and objectives that are stored and filed.

 “If you apply to the bank for a loan or for a job at a big corporation, very likely your application is being processed by an algorithm and not by a human being.
 Let’s say the algorithm refuses you, and you are not hired.
 You go to the company and ask why, and they say, ‘Because the algorithm said no.’ And then you ask, ‘Why did it say no?’
 And they will say, ‘We don’t know.
 If we thought we could get a good reading by ourselves, we wouldn’t need an algorithm.”

 It is our cognitive perception and abilities that remains our standout quality, throughout history, humans evolved with the ability to perform multiple tasks, to sense danger and use our emotions to guide us to a place of safety and our instincts to ensure we have food and water.
 Our ability to build, carve and craft and our propensity to constantly seek solutions to problems we created, make us uniquely human.